 The order of the objects was changed in Tools/R/Explorer.
 It has now a more natural order and hierarchy.

-The available fonts family were restricted to True Type and FixedPitchOnly.
+The available font family was restricted to True Type and FixedPitchOnly.

 It is now possible to open any URL from the Windows Opend Dialog: